fyeqaa/Fyeqa-Geospatial-Analyst/projects/Geospatial/oil-spill-detection-snap.md

 ---
 title: "Oil Spill Detection"
+categories: ["Geospatial", "Remote Sensing", "Environmental Monitoring"]
-image: ../images/OSD.png
+image: ../../images/OSD.png
 description: Oil Spill detection in Tobago Island, Trinidad and Tobago Using SNAP
 ---

-This project was carried out as part of the Microwave and Radar Sensing course.
+This project was carried out as part of the Microwave and Radar Sensing course.️

+Oil spills are a major environmental hazard, contaminating marine ecosystems, harming wildlife, and disrupting coastal communities.In 2024, a significant oil spill off the coast of Trinidad Island highlighted the urgent need for rapid detection—where satellite-based SAR data proved crucial for monitoring and response.

 #### Study Area

 - **Location:** Trinidad and Tobago
 - **Event:** Oil Spill on 7th February 2024

-#### Data
+#### Data Sources

 - **Source:** Sentinel-1 SAR imagery downloaded from [Copernicus Open Access Hub](https://colhub.copernicus.eu/userguide/)
-- **Focus:** Region of interest around Trinidad and Tobago

-### Methodology
+#### Methodology

 This project was executed entirely using the **ESA SNAP Toolbox** with Sentinel-1 SAR imagery.
 All processing steps were performed through SNAP's graphical interface (no custom code).